Willamette River: Course

 The upper tributaries of the Willamette originate in the mountains south and southeast of Eugene, Oregon.
 Formed by the confluence of the Middle Fork Willamette River and the Coast Fork Willamette River near Springfield, the main stem Willamette meanders generally north for 187 mi to the Columbia River.
-The river's two most significant course deviations occur at Newberg, where it turns sharply east, and about 18 mi downstream from Newberg, where it turns north again.
-Near its mouth north of downtown Portland, the river splits into two channels that flow around Sauvie Island.
-Used for navigation purposes, these channels are managed by the U.S. federal government.
-The main channel, which is the primary navigational conduit for Portland's harbor and riverside industrial areas, is 40 ft deep and varies in width from 600 to 1900 ft, although the river broadens to 2000 ft in some of its lower reaches.
+The river's two most significant course deviations occur at Newberg, where it turns sharply east, and Canby, where it turns north again.
+Near its mouth north of downtown Portland, the river splits into two channels that flow around Sauvie Island, both of which are navigable and maintained by the United States Army Corps of Engineers.
+The main channel, the primary navigational conduit for Portland's harbor and riverside industrial areas, is 40 ft deep and varies in width from 600 to 1900 ft, although the river broadens to 2000 ft in some of its lower reaches.
 This channel enters the Columbia about 101 mi from the Columbia's mouth on the Pacific Ocean.
 The smaller Multnomah Channel, a distributary, is 21 mi long, about 600 ft wide, and 40 ft deep.
 It ends about 14.5 mi farther downstream on the Columbia, near St. Helens in Columbia County.

 Proposals have been made for deepening the Multnomah Channel to 43 ft in conjunction with roughly 103.5 mi of tandem-maintained navigation on the Columbia River.
 Between the 1850s and the 1960s, channel-straightening and flood control projects, as well as agricultural and urban encroachment, cut the length of the river between the McKenzie River confluence and Harrisburg by 65 percent.
-Similarly, the river was shortened by 40 percent in the stretch between Harrisburg and Albany.
+The river was also shortened by 40 percent in the stretch between Harrisburg and Albany.